lcwLcw123/BKchallenge/README.md

 Download the pretrained model from [Google Drive], and place it in the folder `saved_models`.
 Run the following code to generate test results.

-Download the test dataset from [Google Drive], and place it in the folder `dataset`.
+Download the test dataset from [Google Drive], and place it in the folder `test_data`.
 Run the following code to generate test results.
 ```
 sh test.sh